QC-CALC Part File Utility Manual - 4.1

 This setting is only necessary if any of your files have been set up to automatically export to an Excel Job within SPC Office Buddy.
 The location for the corresponding 4.1 SPC Office Buddy needs to be entered in this area.

-1.1.5 Process
+Process

-Click the Start Conversion button to start the processing of the files.
+Click the Start Conversion button to start processing the files.
 As the files are processed, the Log: area at the top of the screen will update to show you the processing that is happening.

 Debug Mode

-1.2 Merge Part Files
+Merge Part Files

-1.2.1 Source File
+Source File

-The part file that you want to merge into another part file is the one that you enter here.
-This file will still exist after the merging has finished.
 NOTE: The Labels, Nominals, and Tolerances from this file will be used in the final part file when the merge process is finished.

 Part File Type